Zolyn/derive_adhoc/doc/template-syntax.md

 ### `$ftype`, `$ttype` - types

 The type of the field, or the toplevel type.
+These are suitable for referencing the type in any context (for example, when defining the type of a binding, or as a type parameter for a generic type).

 This contains all necessary generics
 (as names, without any bunds etc., but within `::<...>`).
 For the toplevel type it doesn't contains a path prefix, even if